onepub-dev/dcli/doc/dcli-api/environment-variables.md

 DCli also exposes a number of commonly used environment variables as global getters.

 * HOME - your home directory
-* PATH - a list of all the paths that make up you PATH.
+* PATH - a list of all the paths that make up your PATH.
 * pwd - the present working directory.

 ```text